Annie-XIE/blogentries/RDO+XS+Neutron.md

 *(c) Reboot the VM after yum update.*

-3.3 Run `Step 2: Install Packstack Installer`
+3.3 `Step 2: Install Packstack Installer`

 *Note: Packstack is the real one that installs OpenStack service.
 You may also meet package dependency errors during this step, you should fix these errors manually*

 3.4 `Step 3: Run Packstack to install OpenStack`.
-Use `packstack --answer-file=<ANSWER_FILE>` instead of `packstack --all-in-one`.
+Use `packstack --answer-file=<ANSWER_FILE>` instead of all-in-one.

-`packstack --gen-answer-file=<ANSWER_FILE>` will generate an answer file, change it to use neutron related configurations.
+`packstack --gen-answer-file=<ANSWER_FILE>` will generate an answer file, set neutron related configurations.

     CONFIG_DEFAULT_PASSWORD=<your-password>
     CONFIG_DEBUG_MODE=y